 The genus Sedum is a widely varied group of succulent plants.
-Coppertone sedum plants have outstanding color and form plus amazingly forgiving cultivation requirements.
-USDA zones 10-11 are suitable for growing Coppertone succulents, but they make excellent houseplants for the northern gardener.
+Coppertone sedum plants have outstanding color and form, plus amazingly forgiving cultivation requirements.
+USDA zones 10 and 11 are suitable for growing Coppertone succulents, but they make excellent houseplants for the northern gardener.
 Read on for more Coppertone stonecrop info, including planting and care.

 Coppertone Stonecrop Info

 The stems of the rosettes are rusty brown and wiry and those rosettes multiply every year until a mature plant has many pups clustered around her.
-In time, the plant becomes a low growing shrub 2 to 3 foot (.61 to .91 m.) wide.
+In time, the plant becomes a low growing shrub 2 to 3 foot (61-91 cm.) wide.
 Starry, slightly scented, flowers with pink-blushed anthers appear in spring.

 Growing Coppertone Succulents

 This versatile plant requires full sun to bring out the orange tones but has a bright yellow green in partial shade.
 In warmer regions, the plant will cascade down a rockery or tumble out of a vertical wall.
 Sedums are even used in roof gardens, where the heat generated from roofing material would punish most other plants.

 Outdoor plants look charming dotted around paving stones or tumbling along the edges of paths.
 Place them at the fronts of beds with larger sun-loving plants at the rear.
 Indoor plants can hold their own in a container or be part of a dish garden with several other types of desert denizens nestled together.

 Like most succulents, Coppertone is a very tolerant plant with few needs.
 The main requirement is well-draining soil.
 Containers should have prominent drainage holes and the growing medium must be partially gritty to allow excess water to easily percolate through it.

 Choose a container that is unglazed in order to encourage evaporation of excess moisture.
 Water infrequently but deeply.
 These plants need half the water in winter when they are dormant.